V-Rajasekar/README/Java/OCJP11/Part-II/Chapter13-Annotations.md

 In this example, name() does not compile because it is not a constant expression, while title() does not compile because it is null.
 Only address() compiles.
 Notice that while null is not permitted as a default value, the empty String "" is.

 - Selecting an Element Type
-  *  It must be a primitive type, a String, a Class, an enum, another annotation, or an array of any of these types.

   * ```java
         public class Bear {}